 - School of Library and Information Science

 Naresh Agarwal, who joined the faculty in Fall 2009, earned his Ph.D. from the National University of Singapore (NUS)'s Department of Information Systems, School of Computing.
 His teaching areas are technology and web development, theories of information science, knowledge management, and evaluation of information services.
 Naresh's research area is information behavior and knowledge management — the way people look for information and the contextual factors that impact their choice of information sources.
 He seeks to understand and synthesize the apparent contradictions in this phenomenon and tries to reconcile multiple perspectives — the user (context, seeking, sense-making, serendipity, avoiding) versus systems/technology, theoretical and empirical studies, and a variety of contexts — office workers, medical residents, LIS students, faculty, librarians, toddlers, etc. His publications span these areas.
 His book 'Exploring Context in Information Behavior: Seeker, situation, surroundings, and shared identities' was published by Morgan & Claypool.
 Naresh also studies serendipitous information encountering and the causes and effects — both on the receiver and the sender — of information avoidance and non-response behaviors, especially by people who use smartphones and social media.
-He has held various leadership positions at the Association for Information Science and Technology (ASIS&T) and was a member of its Board of Directors from 2012–2014.
-Naresh was the Chair of its Membership Committee (2015–2017), the Conference Co-Chair of its 80th Annual Meeting, Washington, D.C., Oct.
-27–Nov.
-1, 2017, and was awarded the ASIS&T James M. Cretsos Leadership Award in 2012.
+He has been a keynote/invited speaker at workshops and conferences in different countries, including in the U.S., Japan, France, Pakistan, and Bangladesh.
+He has held various leadership positions at the Association for Information Science and Technology (ASIS&T).
+He was a member of its Board of Directors, Co-Chaired its Annual Meeting in 2017, and was awarded the ASIS&T James M. Cretsos Leadership Award in 2012.
 Prior to entering the doctoral program at NUS, Naresh worked for six years in technology roles in the voice-over-IP, bioInformatics, and digital cinema industries.
 Among other things, Agarwal has been a debater and public speaker and likes to paint in watercolor and oil.
 In 2018, he started an initiative http://www.projectonenessworld.com to gather human stories through interviews to inspire other human stories.
 You can learn more about him at http://web.simmons.edu/~agarwal.

 What I Teach